jacoblevine/PhenoGraph/README.md

 PhenoGraph for Python3
 ======================
 **NOTE:** This repository is no longer actively maintained.
-For latests changes and/or issues please go to the fork at https://github.com/dpeerlab/phenograph.
+To get the latest version or report issues please go to the fork at https://github.com/dpeerlab/phenograph.

 ---